JeffreyRodriguez/Liberator12k/README.md

 has info on how to donate with crypto and more.

 I also have a [Patreon](https://patreon.com/liberator12k).

+### Code Contributions
+The first code contributions were received June 2021, after the Alpha release.
+We were able to get the Metric version of the CAFE12 setup as a result.
+Code contributions are priceless, they just need to be public domain/Unlicensed.
+Bug reports and improvement requests on GitHub are also a great way to help out if you're not comfortable in OpenSCAD/Bash/Web.

 ### Thank YOU
 Prints are the greatest encouragement of all.